-EPD’s potentially being the result of a complication associated with microangiopathy has been investigated ever since the 1960s[49].
+The hypothesis that EPD is the result of a complication associated with microangiopathy has been investigated since the 1960s[49].
 However, the results of the study were found to be contradictory.
 Ewald et al[24] showed an inverse correlation between the duration of diabetes and the FE-1 levels, and even a correlation between the C peptide level and FE-1.
 They suggested that this was due to diabetic neuropathy due to prolonged diabetes duration.
-The disruption of enteropancreatic reflex due to autonomic neuropathy or changes in GI peptide levels is also claimed to disrupt exocrine pancreatic function[34].
+The disruption of enteropancreatic reflex due to autonomic neuropathy or changes in gastrointestinal peptide levels has also been suggested to disrupt exocrine pancreatic function[34].
 On the contrary, there are studies whereby no relationship between diabetic neuropathy and FE-1 levels were found[45,50].
-Recently, Prasanna Kumar et al[45] reported there being a relationship between FE-1 levels and diabetic retinopathy in patients with type 2 diabetes.
+Recently, Prasanna Kumar et al[45] reported a relationship between FE-1 levels and diabetic retinopathy in type 2 DM patients.
 In our study, we found significantly lower levels of FE-1 in diabetic patients with retinopathy than in non-diabetic patients.
 We also found a correlation between the presence of retinopathy and low Fe-1 levels[42].
 In the same study, we could not find any relationship between FE-1 and other microvascular complications (neuropathy and nephropathy).
-The relationship between microangiopathy and EPD is interesting and still subject to current research.
+The relationship between microangiopathy and EPD is interesting and requires more research.

 Macrovascular complications

 There are few studies investigating the relationship between EPD and major arterial complications.
-Prasanna Kumar et al found a relationship between low FE-1 levels and the absence of peripheral pulse in diabetic patients[45].
-Larger et al found a relationship between low-FE-1 and vascular disease in patients with type 2 diabetes[40].
-We cannot say that there is a clear relationship between the macrovascular complications brought about by diabetes and EPD because of the low number of studies, and because of the the inability to show the same correlation in patients with type 1 DM.
+Prasanna Kumar et al[45] found a relationship between low FE-1 levels and the absence of peripheral pulse in diabetic patients.
+Larger et al[40] found a relationship between low-FE-1 and vascular disease in type 2 DM patients.
+We cannot say that there is a clear relationship between the macrovascular complications brought about by diabetes and EPD because of the low number of studies and because of the inability to show the same correlation in patients with type 1 DM.

 Pancreas atrophy-volume change

-Pancreatic acinar cells on the trophic effect as a result of the reduction of insulin are expected to decrease in the pancreas.
+Reduced insulin levels are expected to have a trophic effect on pancreatic acinar cells, resulting in decreased pancreas size.
 Indeed, studies have shown that there is a relationship between EPD and decreased pancreatic volume in diabetic patients[17,51].
-In the first studies on this subject, ultrasonography has been used, and in more recent years, pancreatic imaging with CT and MRI has become more widely used.
+In the first studies on this subject, ultrasonography was used, and in more recent years, pancreatic imaging with CT and MRI has become more widely used.
 In a recent study, the CT-measured pancreatic volumes of diabetic patients were found to be smaller, and that the low-volume and low-FE-1 concentration and low chymotrypsin activity were shown to be related[17].
-Despite all these findings, it is not a practical and inexpensive method to reveal volume reduction, which is a result of pancreas atrophy by imaging methods in a patient with diabetes in order to demonstrate the presence of EPD.
+Despite these findings, it is not a practical and inexpensive method to reveal volume reduction, which is a result of pancreas atrophy by imaging methods in a patient with diabetes to demonstrate the presence of EPD.

 Lab findings

 Because of the pathophysiology of EPD, lab findings related to micronutrient and fat-soluble vitamin levels can be seen[4,40].
-For example, vitamin D, albumin, and calcium levels may reflect in the lab findings.
-However, these nonspecific, and findings can be seen at different levels related to the degree of malabsorption.
+For example, vitamin D, albumin, and calcium levels may be reflected in the lab findings.
+However, these nonspecific findings can be seen at different levels related to the degree of malabsorption.
 Direct and indirect tests used in the diagnosis of EPD are tests with quite high sensitivity and specificity.
 The purpose of this review is not to discuss diagnostic tests.

 CONCLUSION